google-github-actions/auth/README.md

 -   `access_token_scopes`: (Optional) List of OAuth 2.0 access scopes to be included in the generated token.
 This is only valid when "token_format" is "access_token".
+Multiple values should be input as a single comma-separated string.
 The default value is:

     ```text
     https://www.googleapis.com/auth/cloud-platform